RaoNagaraj/es6/README.md

 ## Getters and Setters

+Getters and setters allow you to use standard property access notation for reads and writes.
+In `ES6` there is a much cleaner way than using `Object.defineProperty` to do this.

 ## Classes

 Classes are a welcome addition in `ES6` however do not introduce a new OO model and rather are just `syntactical sugar` over JavaScript's existing prototype-based-inheritance model.